GitauHarrison/notes/search/implement_elasticseach.md

 ```

-To ensure that the search functionality runs even when Elasticsearch has not been configured, we begin by checking if there is any configurations set, without which we return nothing.
-This is only a matter of convinience.
-If the configurations are set, then we loop through the fields listed in `__searchable__` and pass those as payloads to a document's body whose ID is that of the model (uniquely convinient) and an index we can appropriately choose for ourselves (you will see this later).
+To ensure that the search functionality runs even when Elasticsearch has not been configured, we begin by checking if there are any configurations set, without which we return nothing.
+This is only a matter of convenience.
+If the configurations are set, then we loop through the fields listed in `__searchable__` and pass those as payloads to a document's body whose ID is that of the model (uniquely convenient) and an index we can appropriately choose for ourselves (you will see this later).

 In the context above, all data in the `body` field of the `Post` model will be added as a document that can be searched.
-Refer to the section [Understanding Elasticsearch](#understanding-elasticsearch) to see how documents can be added to an index prior to a search query.
-Using the same ID for SQLAlchemy and Elasticsearch is super convinient when running searches since we can link the two databases.
+Refer to the section [Understanding Elasticsearch](#understanding-elasticsearch) to see how documents can be added to an index before a search query.
+Using the same ID for SQLAlchemy and Elasticsearch is super convenient when running searches since we can link the two databases.

 ```python